stroborobo/wiki.sh/README.md

 wiki.sh
 =======

-A simple shell script to read wikipedia in the terminal.
+A simple and hacky shell script to read wikipedia in the terminal.